benhoyt/benhoyt.github.com/writings/wordstar-diamond.md

 "But how do I use these amazing key bindings in 2023?"
 I thought you'd never ask!

 My brother Berwyn created a set of scripts just for you.
 They're MIT-licensed, and available on his [**wordstar-keys**](https://github.com/berwynhoyt/wordstar-keys) repo.
+They map the `Caps Lock` key (right under your left pinky) as the WordStar control key, but leave the real `Ctrl` key available for other uses.

 If you're on Linux, it uses the [xremap](https://github.com/k0kubun/xremap) key remapping tool.
 This works on X11 and Wayland, and I use it daily on Ubuntu (22.04 LTS).
 Installation is simple: